 6. South Lakes Park (Denton)

-Out of Lewisville, plan for about 18 min in the car — makes Denton a realistic weekday-afternoon option from Lewisville.
+Out of Lewisville, plan for about 18 min in the car, which makes Denton an easy weekday-afternoon trip from Lewisville.

 Location: 3105 Scripture Street, Denton, TX 76201

-Good to know: fishing pond, bank fishing, stocked pond, TPWD Neighborhood Fishin' program, walking trail, picnic areas, restrooms, parking.
+Good to know: fishing pond, bank fishing, stocked pond, walking trail, picnic areas, restrooms.

 Parent tip: TPWD Neighborhood Fishin' ponds are stocked on a rotating schedule through spring and fall.
 Fresh stockings are visible in the TPWD stocking report at tpwd.texas.gov — timing a visit within a week of a stocking dramatically improves results.